tuomaskivioja/python-programming-fundamentals/05/04README.md

 Lastly, we deduct FICA (Federal Insurance Contributions ) from the salary, but crucially, this is calculated based on gross salary before the standard deduction.

+FICA is a flat 7.65% on incomes below 147,000.
+You can optionally look up how to calculate this for higher incomes, the rates are slightly more complex.

 ## Your task

 Givedn a gross salary, GROSS_SALARY and state, STATE, calculate net salary after tax and FICA up to a salary of $100,000. (you can do it for all salary levels if you want)